 Faculty Fellows Engage in "Listening to Puerto Rico" Research

 Faculty Fellows Marisel Moreno and Thomas F. Anderson (romance languages and literatures), and University of Michigan colleague Will Potter interviewed more than 30 Puerto Rico residents this summer as part of a joint Notre Dame-Michigan project documenting the experiences of Hurricane Maria survivors.

 Nov 8, 2017

-Faculty Fellow Marisel Moreno has published a new article in Latino Studies on works by a Salvadoran American poet and a Honduran American visual artist.
+Faculty Fellow Marisel Moreno (romance languages and literatures) has published a new article in Latino Studies on works by a Salvadoran American poet and a Honduran American visual artist.